What Is the Paleo Lifestyle and Is It Right for You?

 The Benefits of Paleo

-The Paleo diet has a number of health benefits.
+The Paleo lifestyle has a number of health benefits.

-Although the Paleo diet is a very different way of eating than most people are used to, the benefits outweigh the challenges for most people who decide to give this diet a try.
+Although the Paleo lifestyle is a very different way of eating than most people are used to, the benefits outweigh the challenges for most people who decide to give this diet a try.

 The Risks of Paleo

-The Paleo diet can be risky for some people.
-First, the Paleo diet is high in protein.
+The Paleo lifestyle can be risky for some people.
+First, the Paleo lifestyle is high in protein.
 Too much protein can be harmful to our kidneys according to the Mayo Clinic.

 Extra protein in your diet can lead to elevated blood lipids and heart disease as well, since many protein sources are also high in saturated fat.
 It's important to keep your protein intake levels reasonable (no more than 35% of your total calories) to avoid health risks.

-Second, the Paleo diet eliminates many of the healthy foods that we typically eat.
+Second, the Paleo lifestyle eliminates many of the healthy foods that we typically eat.
 For example, eliminating dairy products can lead to deficiencies in important nutrients like calcium and vitamin D.

 In eliminating whole grains from your diet, you may also eliminate the bulk of your fiber.